On this page

 Groups

 Groups enable you to manage users at scale.
-They define the projects that a member of the group has access to, and their role within those projects.
+Groups define the projects that a member can access and their role within those projects.
 Groups most often map to teams in your organization.
-For example, the Business Intelligence team has a defined set of Amplitude projects where they do their work, and a set of permissions they need to do that work.
-As a result, you may have a group called "Business Intelligence," with access to Project A and Project B, with the Analyst role.
+For example, the Business Intelligence team may use a defined set of Amplitude projects and permissions.
+You may have a group called "Business Intelligence" with access to Project A and Project B, with the Analyst role.

 Group permission prioritization

-When you add a user to a group, admins can't change their permissions at the individual level for projects where access is granted through that group.
+When you add a user to a group, admins can't change their permissions at the individual level for projects where the group grants access.
 This ensures permission consistency and simplifies troubleshooting when determining why a user has certain access levels.

-When you try to modify permissions for a user who has group-assigned access, a tooltip appears stating "User(s) are assigned access to this project via Group(s)".
+When you try to modify permissions for a user who has group-assigned access, a tooltip explains that group access controls the project.

 To change a user's permissions for projects they access through a group:

-• Remove the user from the group and assign permissions directly, or
+• Remove the user from the group and assign permissions directly.

 Permission assignment warnings